 6.61.1 Applicability to language

 Some data elements of Java can be shared between threads, while other data elements cannot.
 Data elements that can be shared between threads are termed shared memory or heap memory.
 All instance fields, static fields, and array elements are stored in heap memory and thus can be shared.
 Other data elements such as local variables, formal method parameters, and exception handler parameters are never shared between threads.
-The obvious issue is that data elements may be changed by one thread in an unexpected way
+The obvious issue is that data elements shared between threads must be synchronized to be accessed safely.

 Data elements that are shared may have their new values cached delaying the writing of their value to main memory.
 Other threads reading the current main memory will get the old value until the cache value is written to main memory.
+Alternatively cache-coherence protocols on multiprocessor architectures may serve the same purpose.

-Since concurrent execution of threads are typically interleaved, the order of execution can be very important.
-Examination of the source code could be misleading since compilers or runtime systems may reorder statements to optimize performance within each thread, but which could affect the resulting execution order leading to different results than expected.
+Since concurrent execution of threads is more common now with multicore processors, the order of execution can be very important.
+Examination of the source code will be misleading since compilers or firmware/hardware may reorder statements to optimize performance within each thread, but which could affect the resulting execution order leading to different results than expected.
+In addition, the sequencing of events between threads is unpredictable unless synchronization takes place between the threads in question.

-Sixty-four bit operations can be problematic since the operation could be performed as two separate 32 bit operations to a non-volatile long or double.
+For example, sixty-four bit operations can be problematic since the operation could be performed as two separate 32 bit operations to a non-volatile long or double in many computers.
 Because other threads may read the value after the first write of 32 bits and before the second write, the value could be incorrect.
 By declaring the long or double variable as volatile, the writes and reads of the long or double variables are always atomic.

+Concurrent access to an object must be synchronized to prevent data races and unforeseen results.
+To avoid unsynchronized access among threads, Java provides the synchronized keyword.

+The synchronized keyword indicates that a mutual-exclusion lock is to be acquired for the executing thread.
+For example:

+public synchronized void tallyTotal (int newValue){

+this.total += newValue;

+}

+Once the method is executed, the lock is released.
+While the executing thread owns the lock, no other thread may acquire the lock thus preventing an interleaving of two invocations of that method on the same object.

 6.61.2 Guidance to language users